oneloveipfs/ipfsVideoUploader/README.md

 ### Additional requirements

-* A SteemConnect application
+* A SteemConnect application (if SteemConnect authentication is used)
-* A domain name for HTTPS, plus SSL certificate for that domain installed (code is written to work well with certbot)
+* A domain name for HTTPS, plus SSL certificate for that domain installed

 # Installation